 From time to time, players will acquire cards from a new expansion prior to its regular release date, usually via a Prerelease.
 These cards may not be used in sanctioned tournaments until the tournament legal date of the expansion, as outlined in Section 13.1, with one exception.
-Cards that are already tournament legal and have been reprinted in an unreleased expansion may be used as long as they are easily identifiable as a reprinted card.
+Cards that are already tournament legal and have been reprinted in an unreleased expansion may be used if they are easily identifiable as a reprinted card.
 This is typically only an issue when a reprinted card receives new art, though other factors may create a similar issue.
-These cards should always be played with the most recent wording of the tournament-legal version of the card.

-Players who are unsure as to whether a card meets the exception above should check with the Head Judge prior to the start of the tournament.
+Players who are unsure whether a card meets the exception above should check with the Head Judge prior to the start of the tournament.